tdilauro/Simplified-wiki/Annotations.md

 For EPUB books in particular, we need to take vocabulary from [Open Annotation In EPUB](http://www.idpf.org/epub/oa/).
 We are _not_ adopting Open Annotation In EPUB wholesale because 1) it's EPUB-specific, 2) it's not a web-based protocol but rather a set of rules for storing annotations _inside_ an EPUB.
 Since patrons don't generally get to keep the EPUBs they borrow from the library, that's not an option.

 All of these specs are based on [JSON-LD](https://www.w3.org/TR/json-ld/).

-The Web Annotation Protocol is the concrete implementation of what is described in abstract terms by [Portable Web Publications for the Open Web Platform](https://www.w3.org/TR/pwp/).
+[Portable Web Publications for the Open Web Platform](https://www.w3.org/TR/pwp/) is a related document that we're more or less ignoring because it doesn't have any practical application ATM.

 ## Minimal Viable Product